skip to Main Content

 Additionally, chapters hold events with other chapters to spread Panhellenic love and unity.
 Whether it’s a joint hike and brunch, a game of dodgeball, or campus-wide dinner swaps, our Panhellenic chapters celebrate one united sisterhood.
 We do this by supporting other chapter’s philanthropies, as well as our campus wide philanthropy: Circle of Sisterhood.
 The active Panhellenic community provides so many different opportunities to strengthen the bonds of sisterhood, and try something new here in Eugene!

 “Big and Little” is a tradition that is seen across many university campuses.
 A “Big” sister’s job is to take a new member under her wing and help integrate the “Little” into the sorority.
 Although, to many Big sisters, this relationship means so much more than that.
 The bond between a Big and Little is very special and often times becomes a bond that is lifelong.
 This mentorship program has seen many successful relationships over the years and many women have stated that their college experience would not have been the same without meeting their Big sister.
-This old sorority tradition embodies the true meaning of sisterhood.

 Academic Achievement